aytekinkaplan/JavaScript_Advance/collections_set_map.md

 In this example, we’ve demonstrated how to create a `Map`, add data, and use various `Map` methods to interact with it.

-Certainly!
 Here is the explanation for each line of code, with comments directly above each code line:

 ```javascript
 // Create a new Map instance